Grad Pro Skills (GPS) Workshops

 -

-Open Access (OA) scholarship helps share research widely and boost its impacts, but navigating the publishing landscape can be challenging.
+Open Access (OA) scholarship helps share research widely and boost its impacts; But navigating the publishing landscape can be challenging.
 In this workshop, the library will guide you through key topics, including:

 - Understanding Open Access and why it matters